 Reset your Terminal

 On rare occasions, you may need to perform a factory reset.
-Don’t worry: resetting your device will not erase important account information like items, transaction histories, customer lists or employee permissions.
+Don’t worry: resetting your device will not erase important account information like items, transaction histories, customer lists, or team permissions.
 It will all be there when you sign back in.

 Before resetting your Terminal, please have the following information on hand since you’ll need it to log back in afterwards: